 I don’t mean your clients don’t read your emails; of course, they read your emails.
 But those emails merely convey the information contained.
 Your client’s not going to print out your email, then hold it in their hand and think, wow, my lawyer went out of her way to write this.
 If you send a handwritten note that boosts the relationship, they will.

 Most of the advice on the internet about handwritten notes is typical.
 Here is a quick list of professional moments that might prompt you to dash off a manual memo:

 All worthy moments for knocking out a quick card — and you should.
-If you get a promotion, by all means, send your boss a little note on nice paper thanking her for seeing your potential and so forth.
+If you get promoted to partner, by all means, send your sponsor a little note on nice paper thanking her for seeing your potential and so forth.
 Of course.
 Because writing on paper instead of typing into thin air takes an actual moment of your actual time and actual effort — especially if you write the note in cursive.

 But there’s a more meta-meaning.
 A note is real.
 It doesn’t live on a server.
 You can hold it in your hand.
 You can feel it.
 It’s a tactile thing: a luxury, a keepsake, a gift.

 You use cards to show someone that what they did for you was so great they deserved an artifact of gratitude.
 You can communicate the exact same words using Outlook, sure, but that message will lack the physical card’s subtext: “I went out of my way a little because you rock” — and that subtext is everything.
 It tells your recipient you care enough to interrupt your insanely busy day and use a pen.